-(2) The following steps should be considered when scheduling a visit to a tribal
+IRS employees should consider these steps when scheduling a visit to a tribal entity:

 a.
-Contact the responsible tribal official(s), via phone or mail, and set an appointment for a convenient time to meet.
+Contact the responsible tribal official(s), by mail, and set an appointment for a convenient time to meet.
 Inform the tribal official(s) of the purpose of the appointment (education/outreach endeavor, compliance review, or examination).
-The IRS employee should express a willingness to repeat this information to the tribal council or other tribal representatives if requested.
+You should be willing to repeat this information to the Tribal Council or other tribal representatives if requested.

 c.
-In situations when multiple IRS employees will be participating in a work assignment, their activities should be closely coordinated with the tribal official(s) or designee.
+If multiple IRS employees participate in an assignment, their activities should be closely coordinated with the tribal official(s) or designee.

 d.
-If another Federal agency is currently working with the tribe on matters which closely relate to tax administration, immediately determine the scope of the other agency’s involvement and elevate that information to IRS management.
+If another Federal agency is currently working with the tribe closely related to tax administration, immediately determine the scope of the other agency’s involvement and elevate that information to IRS management.
 Interagency cooperation may resolve conflicts and avoid misunderstandings.

 e.
-The IRS employee should hold a meeting with the tribal official(s) to inform them of any findings, recommendations, or proposed tax adjustments when the assignment is completed.
-The IRS employee should thank the tribal official(s) for their cooperation.
+You should hold a meeting with the tribal official(s) to inform them of any findings, recommendations, or proposed tax adjustments when the assignment is completed.
+You should also thank the tribal official(s) for their cooperation.

 |a.||Respect tribal council officials as officials of another government.||